danirolopes/obsidian-human-signer/README.md

 1. Go to Settings > Editor Change Tracker
 2. Configure the key path:
-   - Default: `.obsidian/private_key.pem`
+   - Default private key: `.obsidian/private_key.pem`
+   - Default public key: `.obsidian/private_key.pub.pem`
-   - Can be changed to a custom path or script location
+   - Both can be changed to custom paths or script locations

 ## How It Works